saultcollege/git-basics/content/docs/part1/undoing-changes.md

 ## Restoring Specific Commits

-You can use the `--source` option to a source from which to restore (the default when `--source` is not specified is the index).
-This option in combination with the `--staged` or `--worktree` options will copy the source revision into the respective destination.
+You can use the `--source` option to choose a source from which to restore (the default when `--source` is not specified is the index).
+This option in combination with the `--staged` and/or `--worktree` options will copy the source revision into the respective destination.

 ### Restore the Most Recent Revision Into the Working Tree